 Michael Magrath

-Artist Statement
+Artist Statement:

 I have focused most of my artistic career primarily on understanding and representing the human form because as a subject it is virtually endless in variation and complexity, continuously relevant, and accessible to virtually everyone.
 It's a language we all share.
-And so it has potential as a lingua Franca in art, at at time when virtually all other common tongues are drowned.
+And so, has potential as a lingua Franca in art, at a time when virtually all other common tongues are drowned.
 But yet the body is also so symbolically charged; a site of continual conflict in society, religion, politics, gender, sexuality, etc, as to guarantee high emotion.
 It requests great delicacy of handling.
 The depiction of the nude in America remains a chancy operation.

 And yet my interest in the body is ultimately quieter.
 I'm interested in how the individual expresses the iconic, and how the Icon embodies the spirit.
 I am exploring the spiritual nature of physical world.
 If the material world is the manifest body of the divine, then sculpture is a form of prayer.
 My primary focus lies in the reinterpretation of mythology in contemporary contexts, and I am most interested in the potential of myth to reinvigorate the humanist project.
-The physical body, like nature, has been too maligned.
+The physical body, like nature, has been too long maligned.
 It was once the center of creation, the distilled manifestation of a million years of ancestral desire.
 But has been degraded, commodified, bundled in shame.
 I fear that our culture cannot much longer survive the mind/body, spirit/nature duopoly that seeded our fall from the garden.
 If we don't find a way to reunify ourselves with creation soon we risk our chance at redemption, at least.

 Website: https://magrathsculpture.com/